mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 * Statements that use `LAST_INSERT_ID()`

-In addition to these, if the **readwritesplit** service is configured with the `max_slave_replication_lag` parameter, and if all slaves suffer from too much replication lag, then statements will be routed to the _Master_.
-(There might be other similar configuration parameters in the future which limit the number of statements that will be routed to slaves.)
+In addition to these, if the **readwritesplit** service is configured with the `max_slave_replication_lag` parameter, and if all replicas suffer from too much replication lag, then statements will be routed to the primary.
+(There might be other similar configuration parameters in the future which limit the number of statements that will be routed to replicas.)

 #### Transaction Isolation Level Tracking